futuredapp/sheet-happens/README.md

 # Sheet Happens! 🦄

-Sheet Happens is Gradle plugin that lets you localize your Android / KMP application using Google Spreadsheets.
+Sheet Happens is Gradle plugin that lets you localize your Android / KMP application by generating XML string resources from Google Spreadsheets.

 ## Features